Krasnoyarsk: Education and science

 Like Novosibirsk, Krasnoyarsk has a special city district called Akademgorodok ("Academic Town"), where several scientific research institutes are located.
 Krasnoyarsk's Institute of Biophysics is known for a 1973–1985 experiment on ecological isolation of human beings (the "Bios Experiment").
 Sukachev Institute of Forest, founded in 1944 at Moscow and relocated to Krasnoyarsk in 1959.

 There are several museums in Krasnoyarsk.
 One is the Krasnoyarsk Regional Museum, containing historical items and exhibits of the region, including ancient history, native Siberians, and woolly rhinos.

 The Krasnoyarsk zoo is also a major attraction for residents and tourists.

 Transportation

-Metro
+Public transportation

+The transit system is dominated by buses, but there also are several trolleybus and tram routes.

-An underground system (three lines) has been in planning and construction phases in Krasnoyarsk for decades.
+An underground metro system (three lines) has been in planning and construction phases in Krasnoyarsk for decades.
 Subway construction was terminated in 2008.

-Public Transportation

-The transit system is dominated by buses, but there also are several trolleybus and tram routes.
+In 2021, a decision was made to use tunnels to create a light rail system, and construction resumed in 2023.

 Railway

 Krasnoyarsk lies on the Yenisei River and historically has been an important junction on the Trans-Siberian Railway.
 Krasnoyarsk-Passazhirsky (Красноярск-Пассажирский, lit.
 Krasnoyarsk-Passenger) is the main railway station of Krasnoyarsk.
 Long-range trains of the Trans-Siberian Railway stop at this station.
 There are some stations served by Elektrichka and there is Krasnoyarsk-East goods station 26.3 km east of Krasnoyarsk-Passazhirsky.